Registered Associate Marriage + Family Therapist #159208

 Registered Associate Professional Clinical Counselor

 Many people in this search have some version of these questions running through their mind: Will this person actually get me?
-Is this going to feel weird or uncomfortable?
+Is this going to seem weird or uncomfortable?

 Will it actually help?